Holy Mother of the Rosary Historic Cemetery

 The cemetery became the hub of the independent Polish parishes in the region, after they all affiliated with the Polish National Catholic Church based in Scranton, P.A.
 The Holy Mother of the Rosary Cemetery was home for the deceased parishioners of All Saints Church in Black Rock, Holy Trinity in Lackawanna, and St. Joseph’s in Depew.

-The August 16th Day of Caring sponsored by the United Way of Buffalo and Erie County proved to be a very rewarding and successful event!
-Thanks to the tireless efforts and teamwork of 40 dedicated volunteers from Erie 1 BOCES and team leader Candace Reimer, Thomas Fowler Sr. of the Law Firm - Fowler & Volker of Lancaster who donated the use of a front loader and his grandson Tom Fowler who operated it!
-These volunteers managed to upright six large headstones, probe to locate and unearth three more stones and paint row identification markers!
-A generous amount of supplies needed to perform the days work were donated by Home Depot manager Mike Hammound and assistant manger Joe Rongo.
+The August 21st Day of Caring sponsored by the United Way of Buffalo and Erie County proved to be a very rewarding and successful event!
+Thanks to the tireless efforts and teamwork of 30 dedicated volunteers from Essendant Company of Orchard Park and their team leader Chris Stratton large headstones were uprighted, probing located and unearthed grave markers, cleaning of headstones, planting of flowers and weeding were accomplished!
+A generous amount of supplies needed to perform the days work were donated by Home Depot manager Mike Hammound who we can't thank enough!

-God bless all who were involved in this restoration project and most importantly to the United Way and parishioner Debra Lasek for making this happen!
+God bless all who were involved in this restoration project and most importantly to the United Way for making this happen!

-The Holy Mother of the Rosary Cemetery and Property Committee continue in their efforts to restore and preserve this historic cemetery in memory of our beloved family, friends and its historic past.
+The Holy Mother of the Rosary Cemetery and Property Committee continue in their efforts to restore and preserve this historic cemetery, in memory of our beloved family and friends.